edgexfoundry/device-sdk-go/README.md

 ### Filtering
 There are two basic types of filtering included in the SDK to add to your pipeline.
 The provided Filter functions return a type of `events.Model`.
- - `FilterByDeviceId([]string deviceIDs)` - This function will filter the event data down to the specified deviceIDs before calling the next function.
+ - `DeviceNameFilter([]string deviceNames)` - This function will filter the event data down to the specified device names before calling the next function.
- - `FilterByValueDescriptor([]string valueDescriptors)` - This function will filter the event data down to the specified device value descriptor before calling the next function.
+ - `ValueDescriptorFilter([]string valueDescriptors)` - This function will filter the event data down to the specified device value descriptor before calling the next function.

 ### Conversion
 There are two conversions included in the SDK that can be added to your pipeline.
 These transforms return a `string`.

- - `TransformToXML()`  - This function received an `events.Model` type and converts it to XML format.
+ - `XMLTransform()`  - This function received an `events.Model` type and converts it to XML format.
- - `TransformToJSON()` - This function received an `events.Model` type and converts it to JSON format.
+ - `JSONTransform()` - This function received an `events.Model` type and converts it to JSON format.

 ### Export Functions
 There are two export functions included in the SDK that can be added to your pipeline.